 Fall is the start of respiratory season—when illnesses like influenza (flu), COVID-19, respiratory syncytial virus (RSV), and pneumococcal disease can spread easily.
-Even if you are healthy, you can still spread these diseases to others who may be at higher risk for serious health problems.
-Fortunately, there are steps you can take to help stay healthy and protect not just you, but also your family, friends, and community.
+Even if you are healthy, you can still spread these diseases to others who may be at higher risk for serious disease-related complications.
+Fortunately, there are steps you can take to help stay healthy and protect yourself, as well as your family, friends, and community.

 Get Vaccinated

-Everyone age 6 months and older should get an annual flu vaccine and consider getting an updated COVID-19 vaccine every year.
-Ask a healthcare professional if you also need RSV or pneumococcal vaccines, especially if you are pregnant, age 50 or older, or have a medical condition like heart disease.
+Everyone age 6 months and older should get an annual flu vaccine.
+Talk with a healthcare professional about whether you need an updated COVID-19 vaccine every year.
+Ask a healthcare professional if you also need RSV or pneumococcal vaccines, especially if you are pregnant, age 50 years or older, or have a chronic health condition like heart disease or asthma.

 Practice Healthy Habits